 Using cognitive hypnotherapy you and your therapist, working together, can really help you to feel differently about things, change the way you react in certain situations, help you choose the behaviour that’s right for you, and how you feel about it.

 Will cognitive hypnotherapy work on everyone?
 Not all therapy works 100% on everyone, but the beauty of cognitive hypnotherapy is it’s really not a one size fits all model and you and your therapist, working together will devise a model that has the best chance of success for you!

 So does it really work?
 Yes; cognitive hypnotherapy really does work, and I can give you many examples of people who have changed their habits, changed their lives, and removed something from their lives that may have been holding them back.

-Isn’t it about time you woke up and working together you and your therapist can work at removing that problem, helping you live a more fulfilled, healthier and happier life.
+Isn’t it about time you woke up?
+Working together, you and your therapist can work at removing that problem, helping you live a more fulfilled, healthier and happier life.